Working from home is not as easy as it sounds. These 7 questions will help work-from-home moms in India get their

 Working from home may sound like the dream we all aspire to, but there’s a little more to the life of a work from home mom than that.

 Whilst no commuting, and more time with your family are definite plus points, there’s plenty of other things you need to consider as a work-from-home mom.

 Working from home is not as easy as it sounds.
-These 7 questions will help work from home for moms in India get their schedule and priorities in order.
+These 7 questions will help work from home for moms in India to get their schedule and priorities in order.

 1. Will I be taxed differently?

 Your tax can change depending on where you work.
 For example, if you are an Indian citizen and you work for a company operating abroad, the income you earn will be automatically converted to INR.
 Rule 115 of the Income Tax Rules apply here.

 Moreover, you should ensure that declare your income in Schedule FSI.
 Even though all these might seem difficult, take the time to get it right.